OpenNewsLabs/autoEdit_2/docs/index.md

 1. Click on `new`
 2. Click on `Transcriptions`
-3. Then click on the transcription
+3. Then click on the title of the transcription

 Then you can click on the words to jump to corresponding part in video.
 Select some text.
 And export selections.